 While life insurance policies for seniors tend to be more expensive than for younger adults, there may still be ways to lower insurance rates, such as:

-- Don’t use tobacco.
+- Avoid tobacco.
 A tobacco user may end up paying more for their premiums than a non-tobacco user.
-If the insurance company finds out that you’re a tobacco user and you’re caught lying on your life insurance application, your entire policy could get canceled.
+It is important to be truthful about your tobacco usage, though.
+If you’re a tobacco user and you’re caught lying on your life insurance application, your entire policy could get canceled and all premiums forfeited.

 - Get routine health care.
 Having scheduled routine health care such as screenings, check-ups, and health consultations with your doctor could keep you from getting sick.
 The better your health, the lower your insurance rates could be.

 - Eat and exercise to improve overall health.
 Not only does routine health care keep you from getting sick, but exercise and a healthy diet could improve your health as well.
 Maintaining a good diet and exercise could help avoid any medical issues that may come up in the future.